 3. Use analytics to make data-driven decisions

-Data should be a key resource that you use to drive your campaigns.
-When you approach your ad strategy with a data-first approach, decisions become rooted in actionable insights derived from thorough analytics.
-This can help you more accurately predict what will perform well and when or why you might see a drop in ad performance.
+A data-driven approach can help you more accurately predict what will perform well and when you might see a drop in ad performance.

 The right analytics tools can unveil hidden patterns and opportunities.
-For example, HawkSEM’s ConversionIQ can help you gain insights from your wealth of data provided by tools like Google Analytics, Google Ads Insights, and other analytics platforms.
+For example, HawkSEM’s ConversionIQ can help you gain insights from your wealth of data provided by tools like Google Analytics and Google Ads Insights.

-Instead, it’s best to focus on a full-funnel strategy with a variety of campaign types including Performance Max campaigns to garner impressions from all of Google’s networks and Display ads to retarget past purchasers and website visitors to build a resilient advertising strategy.
+Instead, it’s best to focus on a full-funnel strategy with a variety of campaign types — from Performance Max to garner impressions from all of Google’s networks and Display ads to retarget past purchasers and website visitors.

 The takeaway

-To construct a holistic approach to troubleshoot and reverse a drop in your campaign’s performance, you need to:
+To troubleshoot and reverse a drop in your PPC campaign’s performance:

 Constant vigilance, adaptability, and a proactive and data-driven mindset in your marketing teams can help you avoid drops in the future by making changes when or before issues start rather than waiting for them to become a problem.